matterport/showcase-sdk/docs/upgrade.md

 -------|--------
 Camera.takeScreenshot() | Renderer.takeScreenshot()

+Sweep.alignment changes to Sweep.alignmentType
-Sweep.alignmentType and Sweep.floor added to the Sweep definition Sweep.placementType added to differentiate a sweep aligned by a user, and a sweep aligned space processing Mode.Transition has an enum of transition styles (Instant/blackout etc)
+Sweep.floor added to the Sweep definition
+Sweep.placementType added to differentiate a sweep aligned by a user, and a sweep aligned space processing
+Mode.Transition has an enum of transition styles (Instant/blackout etc)

 ## New Functionality

 Version 3.0.3.35
 Camera.lookAtScreenCoords
 Renderer.getScreenPosition
 Renderer.getWorldPositionData
 Renderer.takeScreenshot
 Settings.get
 Settings.update

 # Upgrading from v1.1 to v3.0